Col du Pré

 Map of the route up the Col du Pré by bike from the Col de Méraillet

-Description of the Col du Pré ascent by bike from the Col de Méraillet
+Description of the ascent of the Col du Pré by bike from the Col de Méraillet

 We're not going to lie, it's more of a hump than a pass!
 From the Col de Méraillet, you're just 5.2 km from the Col du Pré.

 You start with a descent and a crossing of the Roselend dam.
-This is followed by two difficult kilometers: five hairpins between 7 and 11% to the parking lot for the official Chrono on the way up to the Col du Pré (1735 m).
-A quick descent to the Col de Pré and it's all over!
+This is followed by two difficult kilometers: five hairpins between 7 and 11% up to the parking lot for the official Col du Pré (1735 m) ascent.
+A quick descent to the Col du Pré and you're done!

 What characterizes this side of the Col du Pré is the beauty of the scenery.
 Fantastic aerial views over the green and blue of Lac de Roselend, snow-capped peaks in the distance, beautiful Tarine and Abondance cows in verdant alpine pastures...